g-lalevee/apigee-edge-application-integration/README.md

 1. If needed, set up a Google Cloud Application Integration Service and create an Integration Flow, having an API trigger.
 See [Set up Application Integration](https://cloud.google.com/application-integration/docs/setup-application-integration).

 > The Apigee proxy provided was designed to call this Application Integration Flow, having one input string parameter : **productID**.
-The flow allows to query a BigQuery table to retrieve products list or one produc details.
+The flow allows to query a BigQuery table to retrieve products list or one product details.

 <BR>